-£<redacted> per day (excluding VAT /including expenses).
+£<redacted> per day (excluding VAT/ including expenses).

-NB a maximum contract value of £75 000 per associate is being awarded based on an even distribution of the budget and the number of associates awarded contracts.
-However, we reserve the right to uplift this value up to 50% (subject to governance and approvals) to allow for flexibility should this be required.
+NB a maximum contract value of £75 000 per associate is being awarded on the basis of an even distribution of the budget and the number of associates awarded contracts.
+However, we reserve the right to uplift this value of up to 50% (subject to governance and approvals) to allow for flexibility should this be required.